aproxis/VideoCutter/README.md

    - Slideshow is created with transitions
    - Audio is added and mixed
    - Subscription overlays are added
+   - Subtitles are rendered with styling (if enabled)

 3. **Output**:
    - Final videos are saved in `INPUT/RESULT/[datetime]/`